xilution/xilution-graphql-backend-example/README.md

 1. Run `yarn start`
     1. You can make changes to the source code and nodemon will automatically restart the server when the changes are saved.
+    1. Open `http://localhost:3000/health` in a browser to verify that the server is running.
+    1. Open `http://localhost:3000/graphql` in a browser to see the Apollo Playground.

 ## To build the docker image